tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 ## Concluding Thoughts

-The example shown here suggest Prolog is a good way to *represent* many combinatorial problems, but not necessarily an efficient way to *solve* them.
-Relying solely on Prolog's depth-first backtracking is too slow for all but the smallest examples.
+These examples suggest Prolog is a good way to *represent* many combinatorial problems, but not necessarily an efficient way to *solve* them.
+They all rely on Prolog's depth-first backtracking, which by itself is too slow for all but the smallest examples.

 To make faster solvers, you typically need to add lots of problem-specific